Rajasthan: A Tactile Textile Tour

 City Palace, this morning, early before it is too busy, then a wander down through the market to Sadhna Women’s Co-operative, and further, along to look for turbans if you are interested.

-Free afternoon - Udaipur Old City is easy to explore and so interesting, wander down to the lake side, poke through all the little shops in the market, find a roof top restaurant for a delicios lunch with a stunning view of the lake and hills.
+Free afternoon - Udaipur Old City is easy to explore and so interesting, wander down to the lake side, poke through all the little shops in the market, find a roof top restaurant for a delicious lunch with a stunning view of the lake and hills.

 B

-Bandhani workshop day- Tie and dye that is,
+Bandhani workshop day- Tie and dye that is.

-then an afternoon visit up, up into the clouds to the Monsoon Palace
+Then an afternoon visit up, up into the clouds to the Monsoon Palace

 and let’s put on a bit of Glitz for dinner the Garden Restaurant in the old palace that was once home to the Dowager Queens.